-The long-term effects of exogenous androgens on the prostate also require monitoring since prostatic diseases are both age and androgen-dependent.
-Exposure to adult testosterone levels is required for prostate development and disease (290-292).
-The precise relationship of androgens to prostatic disease, and in particular any influence of exogenous androgens, remains poorly understood.
-Ambient blood testosterone or DHT levels do not predict development of prostatic cancer over future decades in prospective studies of adults (293).
-A genetic polymorphism, the CAG (polyglutamine) triplet repeat in exon 1 of the androgen receptor, is an important determinant of prostate sensitivity to circulating testosterone with short repeat lengths leading to increased androgen sensitivity (294), however the relationship of the CAG triplet repeat length polymorphism to late-life prostate diseases remains unclear (295).
-Among androgen deficient men, prostate size and PSA concentrations are reduced and returned towards normal by testosterone replacement without exceeding age-matched eugonadal controls (294, 296-298).
-In healthy middle-aged men without known prostate disease, very high doses of the potent natural androgen DHT for 2 years did not increase prostate size or age-related growth rate compared with placebo, indicating that effects of even high dose exogenous androgen treatment has much less effect than age on the human prostate (272).
-Similarly, self-administration of massive androgen over-dosage does not increase total prostate volume or PSA in anabolic steroid abusers although central prostate zone volumes increases (299).
+The long-term effects of exogenous androgens on the prostate also require monitoring since prostatic diseases are both age and androgen dependent.
+Exposure to adult testosterone levels is required for prostate development and disease (318-320).
+The precise relationship of androgens to prostatic disease and in particular any influence of exogenous androgens remains poorly understood.
+Ambient blood testosterone or DHT levels do not predict development of prostatic cancer over future decades in prospective studies of adults (321).
+A genetic polymorphism, the CAG (polyglutamine) triplet repeat in exon 1 of the androgen receptor, is an important determinant of prostate sensitivity to circulating testosterone with short repeat lengths leading to increased androgen sensitivity (322), however the relationship of the CAG triplet repeat length polymorphism to late-life prostate diseases remains unclear (323).
+Among androgen deficient men, prostate size and PSA concentrations are reduced and returned towards normal by testosterone replacement without exceeding agematched eugonadal controls (322, 324-326).
+In healthy middle-aged men without known prostate disease, very high doses of the potent natural androgen DHT for 2 years did not increase prostate size or age-related growth rate compared with placebo indicating that effects of even high dose exogenous androgen treatment has much less effect than age on the human prostate (308).
+Similarly, self-administration of massive androgen over-dosage does not increase total prostate volume or PSA in anabolic steroid abusers although central prostate zone volumes increases (327).
 In-situ prostate cancer is common in all populations of older men whereas rates of invasive prostate cancer differ many-fold between populations despite similar blood testosterone concentrations.
-This suggests that early and prolonged exposure to androgens may initiate in-situ prostate cancer but later androgen-independent environmental factors promote the outbreak of invasive prostate cancer.
+This suggests that early and prolonged exposure to androgens may initiate insitu prostate cancer, but later androgen-independent environmental factors promote the outbreak of invasive prostate cancer.
 Therefore, it is prudent to maintain physiological androgen levels with exogenous testosterone, which then might be no more hazardous than exposure to endogenous testosterone.
 Prolonged surveillance comparable with that for cardiovascular and breast disease in users of female hormonal contraception would be equally essential to monitor both cardiovascular and prostatic disease risk in men receiving exogenous androgens for hormonal contraception.

-Extensive experience with testosterone in doses equivalent to replacement therapy in normal men indicates minimal effects on mood or behavior (12, 13, 220, 300-302).
-A careful placebocontrolled, cross-over study showed that a 1000 mg TU injection in healthy young men produces minor mood changes without any detectable increase in self or partner-reported aggressive, non-aggressive or sexual behaviors (303).
-By contrast, extreme androgen doses used experimentally in healthy men can produce idiosyncratic hypomanic reactions in a minority (304).
-Aberrant behavior in observational studies of androgen-abusing athletes or prisoners are difficult to interpret, particularly to distinguish genuine androgen effects from the influence of self-selection for underlying psychological morbidity (305).
+Extensive experience with testosterone in doses equivalent to replacement therapy in normal men indicates minimal effects on mood or behavior (14, 15, 256, 328-330).
+A careful placebo-controlled, cross-over study showed that a 1000 mg TU injection in healthy young men produces minor mood changes without any detectable increase in self or partner-reported aggressive, non-aggressive or sexual behaviors (331).
+Bv contrast, extreme androgen doses used experimentally healthy in men can produce idiosyncratic hypomanic reactions in a minority (332).
+Aberrant behavior in observational studies of androgenabusing athletes or prisoners are difficult to interpret particularly to distinguished genuine androgen effects from the influence of self-selection for underlying psychological morbidity (333).